intel/intel-qs/README.md

 resources used to store and manipulate quantum states.

-## Temporary notice: backward compatibility of April 2021 release
+## Temporary notice: backward compatibility

 Intel-QS team is aware of the importance of backward compatibility.
 We do our best to assure it.

-In the latest release we adopted good-coding practices and moved a few classes and methods under the namespace `iqs`.
+In **April 2021** we adopted good-coding practices and moved a few classes and methods under the namespace `iqs`.
 This may cause disruption in older programs.
 The fix is simple, add `iqs::` in front of declaration of objects like `QubitRegister`.
 Other namespaces like `qhipster` have been susbtituted with namespace `iqs` too.

+In **October 2022** we transfer the repo from `iqusoft` to `intel` to better assist the IQS users.
+All links to the previous repository location are automatically redirected to this new location.
+However, we recommend updating the upstream URL via: `git remote set-url origin https://github.com/intel/intel-qs`.

 ## Build instructions